Year of Making 2026

 • MEETINGS

-• 10 artist meetings you will choose to be part of a virtual or in-person group.
-The vision for 2025 is to have parallel groups either online or in person.
+• 10 artist meetings: you will choose to be part of a virtual or in-person group.
+The vision for 2026 is to have parallel groups either online or in person.
 These are facilitated by Caroline; you will take control of your moment in the meeting (up to 40mins) to draw in others to respond, questions, explore, dialogue with you/your work.
 Monthly meetings (not in August or June).
 Dates tbc with group

 • INDIVIDUAL CREATIVE SUPPORT